Raraph84/Better-Voicemeeter-GUI-Frontend/README.md

 Contributions are welcome!
 If you would like to contribute, please create a pull request.

+## Build

+See the [main repo](https://github.com/Raraph84/Better-Voicemeeter-GUI-App) for the overall project build.

 ## Roadmap

 See the [main repo](https://github.com/Raraph84/Better-Voicemeeter-GUI-App) for the overall project roadmap.

+## Contributions

+Contributions are welcome!
+If you would like to contribute, please create a pull request.

 ## License